A History of Broadway Guitars

 The Broadway Plectric range of guitars were finished in a deep maroon, nitro-cellulose clear finish, which showed off the mahogany wood grain and which remained a characteristic of the Plectrics.
 There was no primer coat and the paint was sprayed directly onto the wood.
 This finish often fades to a tan brown.
 The mahogany neck was fitted with an unbound rosewood fingerboard, with simple dot position markers.
 These markers also have a 'unique' arrangement, not seen on other guitars.

-The images of the Broadway Plectric 1921 (left) were kindly supplied by Glen Preece
+The images of the Broadway Plectric 1921 were kindly supplied by Glen Preece and Chris Doree

 In keeping with other Broadway guitars in the range, the Broadway Plectric 1921single pickup model had a volume and tone control knob, whilst the Plectric 1922 had a tone and two volume controls, with rhythm and solo controls for each pickup.
 Both the 1921 and 1922 had 'pre-loaded scratchplates, in other words, the whole scratchplate came with pickups, controls and circuitry.
 The guitar was fitted with a mono 3.5mm 'mini-jack', which requires conversion to accept modern, standard 1/4" jack leads.
 The guitar's bridge is a rather primitive affair; a two-piece metal saddle bridge, with two thumb wheels to raise or lower the string height.
 The guitar's intonation was adjusted by moving the bridge up or down the guitar's body, until the correct string length was found.